MichalDeak1983/reviews-positivity/README.md

 The url should look like this: https://www.amazon.com/product-reviews/B07NVTGRVZ/ref=cm_cr_getr_d_paging_btm_next_2?filterByStar=one_star&pageNumber=2

 To use the reviews_analysis.ipynb just run in jupyterlab.
-Code uses data_review.csv
+Code uses data_review.csv produced by scrape_reviews.ipynb